GloriaJingCQ/Auto-Tabs-Grouping-Chrome-Extension/README.md

 # Hackfest-Grouping-Tabs-Extension

 ## Motivation
-Created a Chrome Extension to automate tab grouping for improved browsing organization and productivity Utilized the OpenAI API to analyze web URLs, enabling accurate tab grouping based on content similarity
+- Created a Chrome Extension to automate tab grouping for improved browsing organization and productivity
+- Utilized the OpenAI API to analyze web URLs, enabling accurate tab grouping based on content similarity

 ## Challenges & Learnings:
-Inner Fear about unknown stuff
+- Inner Fear about unknown stuff
-Leaning building Chrome extension
+- Learning to build Chrome extension
-Playing with async await and promise, callBacks Different run time environment
+- Playing with async await and promise, callBacks
+- Different run time environment
-Reasons behind bugs
+- Reasons behind bugs

 ## Future Improvements:
-Max Tokens limitation
+- Max Tokens limitation
-Can I make this faster?
+- Can I make this faster?
-Let user input their api key
+- Let user input their api key
-Security about user input
+- Security about user input
-Continuously Work on it and Publish it
+- Continuously Work on it and Publish it

 ## Demo
 Before: